-Many of our courses are only offered online, through our Online Teaching and Learning Environment (OTLE).
+Many of our courses are only offered online, through our online learning environment (My Te Kura).

 Most courses for students in years 7 to 10, and at NCEA Level 1 and 2, are online courses.
-To check whether or not a course is online, look it up using our Search courses page or in our course selection guide Choice 2017.
+To check whether or not a course is online, look it up using our Search courses page or in our course selection guide Choice.

 For information about learning online, read our guide to online learning at Te Kura

-Our Online Teaching and Learning Environment is a safe, secure online environment enabling students to develop the digital literacy skills they will need to be successful citizens of the 21st Century.
+Our online learning environment is a safe, secure online environment enabling students to develop the digital literacy skills they will need to be successful citizens of the 21st Century.
 Learning online enables students to work collaboratively, share ideas and build their knowledge from the wealth of information and opportunities to learn that can be found on the web.

 Online learning is particularly useful for students working at a distance.
 It enables them to overcome the physical distances between them to learn and make connections.